dbodily1/DirectXTK/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

+January 29, 2018

+This fork contains updates to support Microsoft HoloLens for rendering text.
+More work needs to be done to render models.

 September 22, 2017

 This package contains the "DirectX Tool Kit", a collection of helper classes for